Academy of Mount St. Ursula: Dissolution of the monastery

 With the changes in the life and structures of Roman Catholic religious institutes in the 1960s mandated by the Second Vatican Council, the Ursulines began to shed many of the monastic practices which had been imposed on them in the 16th century.
 They began to explore living in small, non-institutional settings and non-traditional ministries.
 In addition to these changes, a sharp decrease in the number of applicants to the Order led to the numbers of nuns in their communities to decline sharply during that period.

 By the start of the 21st century, the nuns at the Mount had been so decreased in numbers through retirement and death, that the community chose to transfer to their regional headquarters located in New Rochelle, New York.
 As of July 2014, the principal was an Ursuline Sister and two other Sisters serve the school through Service Coordination and Mission Effectiveness.
 It is currently a layperson.

 In 2011, a piece of the monastery portion of the property was developed into Serviam Gardens, an affordable senior housing complex with 243 units, planned also to serve as a model of green energy architecture.

 Administration

 The school is owned and administered by the Ursuline Sisters of the Roman Union.
 Qualified students may earn college credit in their junior and senior years.

 With a faculty and staff of 55, mainly lay personnel, and approximately 380 students, the academy has a teacher–student ratio of 1 to 15 and an average class size of 20 to 25 students.

-School traditions

-The AMSU official mascot is represented by the Lady Bear and its school colors are maroon and white.
-The Lady Bear appears at pep rallies and games as well as open houses to welcome incoming students.
-The school motto is Serviam, which means "I will serve".
-This is the motto of all schools of the Ursuline Sisters of the Roman Union.

-Community service

-In keeping with its Catholic identity and Ursuline tradition, the academy emphasizes community service.
-The students are required to complete a certain number of hours volunteering, often on Sundays together with boys from Cardinal Hayes High School.